Home

 Tabasamu Oral Health Initiative

-We will collect toothbrushes, toothpaste, and dental floss at Fall Camp for the Tabasamu Initiative.
-The objective of this project is to provide oral health education programs in the Rift Valley of Kenya to schools from kindergarten through university.
-The project will build a foundation on the importance of oral health in order to help prevent oral health problems that contribute to other illnesses.
-The project team will visit the schools every four months to provide new toothbrushes, toothpaste, and floss.
+The work of the initiative is to provide oral health education programs in schools of the Rift Valley of Kenya, from kindergarten through university.
+The project is building a foundation of oral health to help prevent oral health problems that could contribute to other illnesses in the future.
+The project team visits the schools every four months to provide new toothbrushes, toothpaste, and floss.

-To learn more about the Tabamasu Oral Health Initiative, click here.
+To learn more about the Tabamasu Oral Health Initiative, visit https://tabasamtoto.org.

 To Learn More About Fall Camp: